ReportWire

 Going car-free for a day on Long Island can be challenging, but Transit Solutions highlights several initiatives aimed at making it easier, helping to reduce the region’s carbon footprint and air pollution while also improving overall transportation options.

-College campuses, including Farmingdale State College and Adelphi University, aim to reduce car dependency and educate students about sustainable transportation through Transit Solutions’ Transit Ambassador Program.
+College campuses, including Farmingdale State College and Adelphi University, aim to reduce car dependency and educate students about through Transit Solutions’ Transit Ambassador Program.
 There is also a youth ambassador program for younger Long Islanders.

-Northwell Health is working with Transit Solutions to achieve the goal of becoming carbon neutral by 2050 through pre-tax transit benefits and bike co-op initiatives.
+Northwell is working with Transit Solutions to achieve the goal of becoming carbon neutral by 2050 through pre-tax transit benefits and bike co-op initiatives.

 The City of Glen Cove is working with Transit Solutions to make walkability, accessibility and age-friendly mobility a priority.

-Additional supporters include Vision Long Island and Friends of LI Greenway, which promote trails, biking and walkable main streets.
+Additional supporters include Vision Long Island and Friends of LI Greenway, which promote trails, and walkable main streets.
 And ICF Statewide Mobility Program is advancing new approaches that include its Bike Borrow program.

 Adina Genn